jrcichra/rpipe/README.md

 `cargo build --release` will provide a copy of `rpipe` and `rpiped` for your system.

 You can also extract binaries from the container image built on each commit.

-# Bugs

-There is an intermittent issue where a chunk of the data is accepted and forwarded to the server process but not acknowledged by the client.
-This might be due to something like Cloudflare successfully giving the backend all the data but the response doesn't make it to my client intact.

-For now I've made it so the stream tracks the progress and will fail if there's a mismatch in position.
-But this is something which will be investigated further as time goes on.
-A potential remediation might be to recognize a chunk jump and skip ahead on the client.